docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 arguments for files and folders.

-NOTE: When you create two File objects that refer to the same disk file, they are treated as distinct objects.
+.. note:: When you create two File objects that refer to the same disk file, they are treated as distinct objects.
 If you open one of them for I/O, the operating system may inhibit access from the other object, because the disk file already is open.

 .. _specifying-paths: